Host a Short-Term Development Assignment

 4. Sign up for the Opportunity.

-5. From there, you will receive a series of emails and instructions to help you connect with the host and get the Opportunity set up.
+5. From there, you will receive a series of emails and instructions to help you connect with the host and get the opportunity set up.

 If support is needed at any point during the process, email the IT EDP project team at it-edp-program@lists.stanford.edu.